doviedob/CardioAR3D/3D_Slicer_extension/README.md

 ## Overview

-SimplifiedMONAILabel is a streamlined extension for 3D Slicer that integrates MONAI Label functionality, making it easier for users to leverage machine learning models for medical image segmentation.
+SimplifiedMONAILabel is a streamlined extension for 3D Slicer that integrates MONAI Label functionality, making it easier for users to leverage machine learning models for medical image segmentation focused only on **inference**.
 This extension simplifies the process of loading, segmenting, and interacting with medical images using pre-trained MONAI Label models using EC2 instances from AWS.

 ![image](https://github.com/user-attachments/assets/908e6f77-4b3b-4fc9-ad21-79f46786a0b2)